 In certain cases, asylum applications are addressed according to an expedited version of the manifestly unfounded procedure.
 This is when the asylum seeker origins from a country where, according to information available to the Danish Immigration Service, it is unlikely that the applicant would risk persecution on return.
-In these cases, the asylum seeker does not fill in an official application form for asylum and is quickly referred for an interview with the Immigration Service.
-The Danish Refugee Council will then deliver an opinion about the case.
+In these cases, the asylum seeker does not fill in a written application form for asylum and is quickly referred for an interview with the Immigration Service.
+The Danish Refugee Council will then have a meeting with the asylum seeker and deliver an opinion about the case.
 If this is in accordance with the findings of the Immigration Service, the application will be rejected as soon as possible.
 This decision cannot be appealed.
 These cases are decided within a few days.

 The Refugee Appeals Board is the final avenue for appeal in asylum cases where the decision of the Danish Immigration Service can be contested.
-The Refugee Appeals Board is an independent, quasi-judicial body currently consisting of five members.
+The Refugee Appeals Board is an independent, quasi-judicial body currently consisting of three members.
 The chairman must be an appointed judge.
-The other four members are appointed by the Executive Committee of the Refugee Appeals Board after nomination by the Ministry of Immigration and Integration, the Danish Bar and Law Society (Advokatrådet), the Ministry of Foreign Affairs and the Danish Refugee Council.
+The other two members are appointed by the Executive Committee of the Refugee Appeals Board after nomination by the Minister for Immigration and Integration and the Danish Bar and Law Society (Advokatrådet).